How to live frugally when you’ve never done so before?

 That’s less than $1.25 a week to ensure you don’t waste food and have easy, yummy meals to make every night.

 Given we can waste up to 30% of all the food you buy, $5 a month for recipes and a grocery list emailed to you every week will definitely save you a ton of money over the next few months.

 And you can start with a 14 day FREE trial, that way you can get a feel for how it will work for you, without spending any money.

 Stupidity Alert – Sometimes I can be a bit slow.
 I loved the idea of the $5 meal plan but thought I couldn’t take advantage of it because I am in the UK.
 Doh!
 It’s sent by email – of course I can use it.
 I wasted months with that thought, aargh!

 We all know how much a brand new car costs over and above one that is a year or two old.
 But did you know the same applies to everything else you might buy?

 Once you’ve bought something brand new and used it a few times, it’s no longer new.
-So why not buy used in the 1st place?
+So why not buy used in the first place?

 Living frugally and not buying new each time, you can save thousands of pounds when you buy second hand cars, tools and other items.

 When I created my work uniform I sourced everything ‘new’ from charity shops and still do to this day.